hugmouse/Hackernews-reader/README.md

 - Live updates – see changes to stories and comments in real-time `[1]`
 - Search – fully local text search
+- Tabs – just like in your favorite browser
 - Offline support – read stories and comments offline

 `[1]` You can disable live updates by clicking on "Live" button in the app's title.